isomerpages/pmo-stratgroup/media-centre/press-releases/_posts/2023-02-14-post-Building a Singapore Made For Families.md

 This gives working parents the option and flexibility to take more time off from work to care for their child in the first two years.
 This will apply from 1 January 2024 onwards for eligible working parents with Singaporean children aged under two.

-Taken together, these enhancements will increase parental leave for a working couple from 22 weeks to up to 26 weeks in their child’s first year.
+Taken together, these enhancements will increase parental leave for a working couple from 22 weeks to up to 26 weeks<sup>2</sup> in their child’s first year.

 **Adjustments to tax reliefs**